averms/vewrapper/README.md

 # vewrapper

-A set of helper functions written in shell script that allow you to manage your python3 virtual environments in a convenient way.
-These functions are small improvements over similar shell scripts floating around the internet.
+A set of helper functions written in shell script that allow you to manage your Python 3 virtual environments in a convenient way.

 ## Requirements

-- python >= 3.5
+- Python >= 3.5
 - A bash-like shell with some standard programs/builtins/keywords, i.e.,
   `mkdir`, `command`, `[[`.